-It is difficult to measure the true impact produced by the substance abuse treatment services provided at Bridge House / Grace House.
+It is difficult to measure the true impact produced by the substance-use disorder treatment services provided at Bridge House / Grace House.

 Reduced Frequency of Use

 Reduced Criminal Activity

 Pre-treatment 1.2% of men and 1% of women had employment income.
 Upon exit of treatment 33% of men and 24% of women had employment income.
 Due to the COVID-19 pandemic in 2020, employment opportunities were partially impeded.

 Increased Stability of Housing

 Pre-treatment, 16% of men and 14% of women had stable housing situations.
 Upon exit of treatment, 62% of men and 49% of women are in stable housing situations.
 Upon entering treatment at Bridge House / Grace House, 43.9% of residents were homeless.

 Increased Social Support